Toddler Sensory Activities

 Sound game

-This one of my toddler sensory activities can be quite challenging to younger toddlers so be sure to choose sounds they are familiar with.
+This one of my sensory activities can be quite challenging to younger toddlers so be sure to choose sounds they are familiar with.

 Collect a box of different items that make sound.
 Ideas are: pot and spoon, bells, plastic paper that crinkles, a toy that makes a sound, a canister of rice.